auspham/SeptNotes/W12-Revision.md

         - Liskov Substitution Principle (LSP)
           - Sub class should be able to substitute the super class
+          - For example, if we want to make a test and we want to test speed of the "truck", then we should be able to substitute "truck" with "vehicle"

         - Interface Segregation Principle (ISP)
           - Client should not be forced to depend on method that they do not use.
+          - For example, we have 2 classes "kid", "adult".
+We can use the class "Person" as our interface class to store shared functions, variables between "kid", "adult"

         - Dependency Inversion Principle (DIP)
           - High level modules should not depend on low-level modules.
           - That's it, abstractions should not depend on details, details should depends on abstraction.
+          - For example, a super class method dhould not run their subclass methods as they are specific.
     </details>